lowrycito/handbook/pages/study-manual-general-handbook-34-finances-and-audits.md

 “34.
-Finances and Audits,”General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints(2025).
+Finances and Audits,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2025).

 “34.
-Finances and Audits,”General Handbook.
+Finances and Audits,” General Handbook.

-Tithes and offerings allow the Church to pursue God’s work of salvation and exaltation (see1.2).
+Tithes and offerings allow the Church to pursue God’s work of salvation and exaltation (see [1.2](/study/manual/general-handbook/1-work-of-salvation-and-exaltation?lang=eng&id=title_number3-p28#title_number3 "/study/manual/general-handbook/1-work-of-salvation-and-exaltation?lang=eng&id=title_number3-p28#title_number3")).
 These funds are sacred.
-They represent the sacrifice and faith of members of the Church (seeMark 12:41–44).
+They represent the sacrifice and faith of members of the Church (see [Mark 12:41–44](/study/scriptures/nt/mark/12?lang=eng&id=p41-p44#p41 "/study/scriptures/nt/mark/12?lang=eng&id=p41-p44#p41")).

 Some of the uses of tithes and offerings in supporting the Lord’s work include: